wanxinjin/Learning-from-Sparse-Demonstrations/README.md

 The quickest way to hand on the codes is to check and run the examples under the folder `./Examples/` .

+There are some parameters for the quadrotor demo, including the 3D space limit and the average speed for estimating the time waypoints.

 Run the algorithm with pre-defined waypoints:
 ```